cerner/fhir.cerner.com/content/millennium/dstu2/infrastructure/binary.md

 _Implementation Notes_

 * This is usually linked from DocumentReference or DiagnosticReport and should generally be accessed using the exact link given in the referring resource.
 Modifying the link has undefined consequences.
+* Documents containing URL sections are unsupported with contentType of `application/pdf`
 * See the [headers](#headers) section for concerns about the Accept header.
 * See the [authorization](#authorization-types) section for concerns about the required OAuth scopes.